LAST MINUTE MUSICIANS BLOG

 Experience

 There will be some circumstances where a band or act’s experience plays into how much they charge.
 For instance, acts that have established their career over a number of years may have lots of other gigs booked throughout the year, and so may not need to perform at Christmas or on New Years Eve.
-If they have that luxury, they may hold out and charge higher fee for doing so.
+If they have that luxury, they may hold out and charge a higher fee for doing so.
+Even if you are tempted to consider playing for free to fill your diary, remember that festive dates are prime earning opportunities.

 Similarly, if the act has had a distinguished career or perhaps gained some degree of fame, then this will also influence the amount they can charge.
 For example, there are many singers that had hit songs in the 80’s that now supplement their royalty income by performing at large corporate events.